selectallraghav/Product_Targeting_Model/README.md

 # Product Marketing Campaign

 This dataset contains information from a Portuguese banking institution's marketing campaign.
 The goal was to predict the likelihood of customers subscribing to a term deposit.
-The dataset includes the original features along with two additional columns, `probability_yes` and `y`, which represent the predicted probability of each customer subscribing to a term deposit and whether a customer has subscribed to the term deposit respectively.
+The dataset includes the original features along with two additional columns, `probability_of_buying` and `customer_response`, which represent the predicted probability of each customer subscribing to a term deposit and whether a customer has subscribed to the term deposit respectively.

 ## Data Dictionary